Sustainability | SocietyRespect for Human Rights

 Governance

-At TDK, the Sustainability Promotion HQ—with the Chief People and Sustainability Officer (CPSO) in place as the responsible party— promotes human rights responses while coordinating with related functions.
+At TDK, the Sustainability Promotion HQ—with the Chief People and Sustainability Officer (CPSO) in place as the responsible party—promotes day-to-day human rights responses while coordinating with related functions.
 The Sustainability Promotion HQ issues reports at Board of Directors meetings at least twice a year regarding the status of sustainability initiatives for the entire Group including those with respect to human rights.
 The Board of Directors reviews and decides on these reports as necessary.

 Risk Management